brimdata/zed/docs/lake/design.md

 (merged commit <tag> printed to stdout)
 ```

-### Squash
+### Squash and Delete

 After the merge phase, we have a new commit that combines the old commits
 across non-overlapping segments, but they are not yet committed.
 To avoid consistency issues here, the old commits need
 to be deleted while simultaneously adding the new commit.

-This can be done automically
-by performing a merge, staging the deletes, then
+This can be done automatically by performing a merge, staging the deletes,
-committing the merge and delete together:
+then committing the merge and delete together:
 ```
 zed lake merge -p logs <tag-1> <tag-2> <tag-3>
 (merged commit <merge-tag> printed to stdout)